2002 Jeep Liberty Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2002 Jeep Liberty
+A guide to repairs, service, and maintenance costs for your 2002 Jeep Liberty

 An engine misfire at idle (rough idle), accompanied by illumination or flashing of the Check Engine Light, could indicate a problem with one or more of the intake valves.
 Revised intake valves & valve locks are available to address this concern.

 The sky slider sunroof may not open.
 A software upgrade for the control module is available which should correct this concern.